tests-always-included/wick/doc/templates.md

 The files contained within the `templates/` folder are extremely similar to the files that are copied verbatim to the target system, but they follow a naming convention and are processed by a template system.

-Templates can be used by any function that installs files via `wick-make-file` (from [wick-base]).
+Templates can be used by any function that installs files via `wickMakeFile` (from [wick-base]).
 Typically you can just pass `--template` to enable template processing.

     # This copies from files/filename.sh to /tmp/filename.sh
-    wick-make-file filename.sh /tmp/
+    wickMakeFile filename.sh /tmp/

     # This uses a template in templates/filename.sh and the shell
     # template engine to generate /tmp/filename (no suffix)
-    wick-make-file --template filename.sh /tmp/
+    wickMakeFile --template filename.sh /tmp/

 When the destination is a directory, the template engine suffix is removed before the file is saved.

 Template engines can be added by just including the right formulas.
-As an example, you can add [mo] as a dependency and then mustache-style templates can be used.
+As an example, you can add [mo] as a dependency and then mustache templates can be used.

 ### Mo (.mo)

-Enable mustache-style templates by including the [mo] formula.
+Enable mustache templates by including the [mo] formula.

 Example `depends` file:

-    #!/bin/bash
+    #!/usr/bin/env bash
-    wick-formula mo
+    wickFormula mo

 Example `run` script:

-    #!/bin/bash
+    #!/usr/bin/env bash
     export NAME="Betty"
     export LIST=(one two three)
-    wick-make-file --template name.mo /tmp
+    wickMakeFile --template name.mo /tmp

 Example `templates/name.mo`: